astropy/astropy/docs/utils/data.rst

-If you want to transfer the cache to another computer, or preserve its contents for later use, you can use the functions `~astropy.utils.data.export_download_cache` to produce a zipfile listing some or all of the cache contents, and `~astropy.utils.data.import_download_cache` to load the astropy cache from such a zipfile.
+If you want to transfer the cache to another computer, or preserve its contents for later use, you can use the functions `~astropy.utils.data.export_download_cache` to produce a ZIP file listing some or all of the cache contents, and `~astropy.utils.data.import_download_cache` to load the astropy cache from such a ZIP file.

 Using Astropy With Limited or No Internet Access
 ================================================

 You might want to use astropy on a telescope control machine behind a strict firewall.
-Or you might be running contionuous integration on your Astropy server and want to avoid hammering astronomy servers on every pull request for every architecture.
+Or you might be running continuous integration (CI) on your Astropy server and want to avoid hammering astronomy servers on every pull request for every architecture.
 Or you might not have access to US government or military web servers.
 Whichever is the case, you may need to avoid Astropy needing data